tomcritchlow/tomcritchlow.github.io/_posts/2018-09-13-for-the-record-blogging.md

 > Principle 6 - The effectiveness of the internet as a public resource depends upon [...] decentralized participation worldwide.

+(Btw part of this idea grew from reading about some recent initiatives Mozilla took into publishing on the web.
+Read the super interesting exploration by Stephanie and Bryan Rieger over here: [Rethinking the creative web: Our journey to reimagine ‘web publishing’ for the social web](https://medium.com/twill/rethinking-the-creative-web-our-journey-to-reimagine-web-publishing-for-the-social-web-26c2f347fcd0))

 ## Thinking through the details